 3. Don’t Limit SCM Quantity

 Dr. Thomas recommends that, other than on assigned exposure classes, concrete producers should not limit SCM quantity as it increases the risk of ASR, delayed ettringite formation (DEF), sulfate resistance, chloride resistance, and reduces later-age strength and durability.
 Restrictions on SCMs also limit the reduction in cement content, contributing to greater embodied CO2 in the concrete.

 4. Consider Low-Carbon Cement Alternatives

 To tackle the embodied carbon dilemma, producers can adopt technologies like CarbonCure.
 CarbonCure injects CO2 into the concrete during mixing, similarly to an admixture.
 Once introduced to the concrete mix, the CO2 chemically converts to a mineral and is permanently trapped in the concrete.
-This process actually improves the concrete’s strength, which allows greater opportunity for mix optimization.
+This process actually maintains the concrete’s strength, which allows greater opportunity for mix optimization.

 If you’d like to chat about how you can deliver on performance-based specs with CarbonCure and benefit from more sustainable concrete, please get in touch with a CarbonCure representative.